levincai/spring-mockito/README.md

 ```

 Let's create a test to ensure that errorHandler will be called by integerConverter exactly one time in case of error.
+So, in Mockito's terms:

-So, in terms of Mockito we need to inject the mocked errorHandler and verify interactions count.
-This might be done by adding MockitoPropagatingFactoryPostProcessor to the Spring context.
+> we need to inject the mocked errorHandler and verify interactions count.

-MockitoPropagatingFactoryPostProcessor - is a BeanFactoryPostProcessor
+This might be done by adding MockitoPropagatingFactoryPostProcessor as follows:

 ```java